reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 ### Don't Recycle Mocks

-Having a complex scenario might entrap us to recycle our mocks.
+Having a complex scenario might tempt us to recycle our mocks.
 However, this will lead us sooner or later to unexpected behaviour of our mocks.
 Each scenario shall be well reflected and set up and in case we need the same setup twice, initialize it by calling a method.
 It's better to create new mocks for each test case.
 Otherwise, we might experience unexpected behavior through interfering declarations.